 Location: Tribal North East India Holidays, India

-Our 'Journey to North East India' itinerary includes: International flights (price based on London), internal flights, accommodation, daily breakfast (with lunches & dinners in Kaziranga and Majuli), transfers & drives in chauffeur-driven AC vehicle, sightseeing and safaris as indicated.
+Our 'Journey to North East India' itinerary includes: internal flights, accommodation, daily breakfast (with lunches & dinners in Kaziranga and Majuli), transfers & drives in chauffeur-driven AC vehicle, sightseeing and safaris as indicated.
+Excludes international flights.

 A Cruise through Assam on the Brahmaputra River